Chapter 10 : ten.

 Eoin’s face is the picture of confusion, glancing between me and Juliette slumped on the chair.

 “I’ll do that.”
-He bumps me out the way with his hip, then shoves me towards the kitchen (all two strides away).
+He bumps me out the way with his hip, then shoves me towards the kettle in the kitchen (all two strides away).
 Clicking it on, I watch as he secures the sofa bed up effortlessly, then pulls out the blankets and pillows from the cupboard.
 Arranging them on the bed, he stops and looks over at Juliette, then at me.

 “Don’t ask,” I mutter, pouring water into two chipped mugs.
 Shrugging, Eoin pulls Juliette’s shoes off and (gently) manhandles her into the bed before flinging a blanket over her.
 She stirs, muttering quietly, her blonde hair a halo on the pillow surrounding her make-up smudged face.